 column definition.
 Note that

-be assigned a character set and collation.
+can be assigned a character set and collation.
 For binary or

-case-sensitive collations, lettercase is taken into account when
+case-sensitive collations, lettercase is taken into account

-assigning values to the column.
+when assigning values to the column.

 If you store a number into an

-the number is treated as the index into the possible values, and
+the number is treated as the index into the possible values,

+index.
 (However, this does not work with

-LOAD DATA, which treats all input
+LOAD DATA, which treats all

-as strings.)
+input as strings.)
 If the numeric value is quoted, it is still

 interpreted as an index if there is no matching string in the